What are the Different Stages of Esophageal Cancer?

 Esophageal cancer is a serious and potentially life-threatening condition that affects the esophagus, the muscular tube responsible for...

-MBBS | DNB(General Surgery, Gold Medalist) DNB(Thoracic Surgery, Gold Medalist)
+MBBS | DNB (General Surgery, Gold Medalist) DNB (Thoracic Surgery, Gold Medalist)

-Consultant Thoracic & Lungs Transplant Surgeon
+Thoracic & Lung Transplant Surgeon

-Medanta – The Medicity Gurugram
+Medanta – The Medicity, Gurugram

 An esteemed thoracic surgeon, excels in minimally invasive procedures (VATS & Robotic surgery) for both benign and malignant lung conditions.
 With a stellar academic background and international training, he is dedicated to offering compassionate and expert patient care.